 Calzone Napoletano, Classic Neapolitan Calzone, is a pizza folded in on itself, stuffed and oven-baked, and crescent-shaped.
 The end result, a wonderfully crisp-edged pizza, tough encasing delightful creamy ricotta enticed with morsels of salami and mozzarella.
 Now that's Italian!

-Song of the day: "Napule" by Gigi D'Alessio, Sal Da Vinci, Gigi Finizio.
+Song of the day: "Napule" - Gigi D'Alessio, Lucio Dalla, Sal Da Vinci, Gigi Finizio

 Calzone Napoletano, Classic Neapolitan Calzone.
 Classic Italian street food at its best.
 This is one that you would find in Naples.
 The richness of flavors will wow your taste buds and will consequently transport you to a culture rich in tradition and food!